 COLUMN-China's huge wheat stocks may have peaked last year as feeding rises -Braun

-(The opinions expressed here are those of the author, a market analyst for Reuters.)
+(Repeats column published on Tuesday.
+The opinions expressed here are those of the author, a market analyst for Reuters. )

 By Karen Braun